 Waking up felt like a cut scene out of a video game, Call of Duty, in particular.
 I was the last to wake, greeted by five masked guys in ski goggles and helped to my feet by Mello.

-Anxious to be in a good spot to catch the iron ore train on the return trip, we hopped off just before Zouerate, but staff told us we should have just stayed on the train.
-The sun was beating down now, and there wasn't any shade.
-The heat was bearable when we were on the train as the wind cooled us down, but ever present in the still air.
-My hat had flown off into the desert as I disembarked the wagon, so I spent the next fifteen minutes rummaging in the trash to find it as locals watched with intrigue.
+Anxious to be in a good spot to catch the iron ore-filled train on the return trip, we hopped off in Fderik, just before Zouerate, after fourteen hours of being on the train.
+The sun was beating down on us now, and there was no shade to shelter in.
+My hat had flown off into the desert as I was disembarking the wagon, so I spent the next fifteen minutes rummaging in the desert debris to find it while locals watched with intrigue.

-A helpful worker told us to hop on a passenger train, so we did.
+A helpful worker told us to get on another train that stopped briefly as it would go to the train yard, a more suitable place to wait, so we did.
 Whilst leaning out of the open door, we noticed that the same worker was driving alongside the train on a nearby road.
 He began beeping and shouting at us to behave ourselves.

-We made it to the train depot and waited ages for the ore train.
-I lay with my head on one of the rails and took a decent nap, a new experience.
+We made it to the train depot and waited ages for the ore train, but were thankful for the shade.
+I lay with my head on one of the rails and took a nap, a new experience.
 The depot was full of trash and stank of faeces, which made sense once the cleaner came around.
-To clean the passenger carriage, he just kicked all the garbage out onto the floor.
+To clean the passenger carriage, he kicked all the garbage out onto the floor of the depot.

 We boarded the same passenger train back to where we hopped off earlier, sharing a crowded wagon with a goat and some locals whilst watching the sun set over Zouerate.

 Eventually, we jumped off the passenger train and onto the iron ore train in the darkness.
-I found a good spot and moulded myself into a comfortable position, sleeping for around twelve hours.
+I found a good spot and moulded myself into a comfortable position.

 It was hard to settle initially because the train was going fast, so the wind whipped iron ore into our faces.
 I took off my down jacket, zipped it up around my head and fell straight to sleep, but the others weren't so lucky.